Eugenio Elia Levi

-Eugenio Elia Levi (18 October 1883 – 28 October 1917) was an Italian mathematician, known for his fundamental contributions in group theory, in the theory of partial differential operators and in the theory of functions of several complex variables.
+Eugenio Elia Levi (18 October 1883 – 28 October 1917) was an Italian mathematician.
+He is known for his fundamental contributions in group theory, in the theory of partial differential operators and in the theory of functions of several complex variables.
 He was a younger brother of Beppo Levi and was killed in action during First World War.

 Work

 Research activity

 He wrote 33 papers, classified by his colleague and friend Mauro Picone (Note: This section is mainly based on the survey article by Picone (1959) included in Levi's "Opere (Collected works)", describing his researches briefly but comprehensively; occasionally, also the comments of Guido Fubini in (Fubini & Loria 1918) are taken into account.) according to the scheme reproduced in this section.

 Group theory

 He wrote only three papers in group theory: in the first one, Levi (1905) discovered what is now called Levi decomposition, which was conjectured by Wilhelm Killing and proved by Élie Cartan in a special case.